dell/csm-docs/content/docs/concepts/observability/metrics/_index.md

 no_list: true
 ---

 This section outlines the metrics collected by Container Storage Modules for Observability in the areas of I/O Performance and Storage Capacity.
 All metrics are available from the OpenTelemetry collector endpoint.
-Please see the [Container Storage Module for Observability](../) for more information on deploying and configuring the OpenTelemetry collector.
+Please see the [Container Storage Modules for Observability](../) for more information on deploying and configuring the OpenTelemetry collector.

 {{< cardcontainer >}}